AmanUllah687/AmanUllah687/README.md

 #### 🌱 Right now

-- 🎯 Building a React project I can actually point to as proof — not just practice repos
+- 🎯 Building a React project
 - 🎨 Learning Figma and conversion-focused design patterns
 - 🤝 Open to frontend & React roles, remote or on-site